10 Must-Visit Monasteries In Mongolia - Updated 2023

 Source: Photo by Wikimedia Commons user Angelo Juan Ramos used under CC BY 2.0

-Gantegchilen Monastery is one of the most popular monasteries in Mongolia that is revered by the tourists for its striking architecture and serene environment.
+Gantegchilen Monastery is one of the most popular Tibetan Buddhist monasteries in Mongolia and is revered by tourists for its striking architecture and serene environment.
 The Tibetan name has the meaning, “the great place of complete joy.“ Among the notable attractions of this monastery, there is 26.5 meters (85 feet) high statue of Avalokitesvara, the Buddhist sage who shows the path of truth.
-It is famous as the tallest indoor statue in the world and is made of copper and gilded with gold, and embellished with sparkling precious stones.
+It is famous as the tallest indoor statue in the world and is made of copper gilded with gold, and embellished with sparkling precious stones.
 You will need to acquire a permit to take photos in certain areas of the temple.

 Gantegchilen Monastery